bikram588/fitCOVID19_BranchingProcess/README.md

 These scenarios produce projections about what will happen if the assumptions on R0 and Immigration are correct.
 To produce a forecast, you need to forecast the R0 and Immigration.

-The scripts download the latest data AUTOMATICALLY FROM WORLDOMETERS.COM when they run!
+The scripts download the latest data AUTOMATICALLY from https://www.worldometers.info/coronavirus/ when they run!
 You may use data also from https://opendata.ecdc.europa.eu/covid19/casedistribution/csv but you need to download it manually and it seems they are more noisy/incorrect.

 To run the example model for a country, go to the corresponding directory for that country and run the script.
 The figures are then saved in ./Figures/ .